MrinalChaudhari/MrinalChaudhari/README.md

 <li>👨‍🔬 I'm worked as a <em> Graduate and Teaching Assistant</em> in <strong> Software Engineering department</strong>.</li>
 <li>☁  Worked as <em> Database Administrator</em> at <strong> Tata Consultancy Services, India </strong> for 2 years.</li>
 <li>👨‍🎓 I firmly belive in growing together.</li>
+<li>🌐 You can access my projects here on GitHub
 </ul>
 <hr>
 <br>